whytheplatypus/why.theplatypus.codes/note/tenses.md

 # Idiom Tense

-Regarding the mechanics and construction of actions.
+Regarding the implementation, mechanics, and construction of actions.